· David Cruz · Schools & Compliance · 12 min read

 - Control - The right to consent before the school discloses personally identifiable information (PII) from education records

 When a student turns 18 or enrolls in a postsecondary institution, these rights transfer from the parent to the student (called an “eligible student”).
+For students with disabilities, the age-of-majority transfer may be governed by state law and the student’s guardianship status.

 What Records Does FERPA Protect?